dativebase/dativebaseclj/README.rst

   DativeBase in Clojure
 ================================================================================

-A complete rewrite of Dative/OLD in Clojure.
+DativeBase is a complete rewrite of Dative/OLD in Clojure.

 Dative is already 1/3 rewritten in ClojureScript.
 See DativeReFrame.
 That project will become a submodule of this one.

-The development strategy is to make this a local-first application.
+The motivation behind this rewrite is twofold.
+First, DativeBase must be monetizable.
+Second, DativeBase must be a local-first application.
+(Third, Python is not as good as Clojure.)

 Components: